-Free download the *trial version of Stellar Data Recovery Premium for Mac
+Free download the *trial version of Stellar Data Recovery Professional for Mac.

-Install the Stellar software on your Mac in the Applications folder.
+Install the software in the Applications folder on your Mac.

 Launch the software.
 Toggle on the file types to customize the scan.
 Click Next.

-Select the corrupt external drive.
-Toggle on Deep Scan then click Scan.
+Select the corrupt external hard drive then click Scan.

 Preview the scanned items to check their integrity.
 Select all those files that are required.

 Click Recover then click Browse to specify the save location.
 Click Save.